ChubieMirembe/RTG/Week_3/lab_book.md

 ![](Images/ex2.png)

 **Reflection:**
 This exercise was quite challenging, as I had to research Perlin noise and understand how to implement it.
 But once I understood the concept, it was straightforward to integrate it into the terrain generation function.
+I decided to use the perlin noise implementation over a simple math function, as it produced a more natural-looking terrain.
+I also had to adjust the frequency and amplitude parameters to get it looking right.

 ### EXERCISE 3: PROCEDURAL CYLINDER
 #### Goal: Procedurally generate and render a cylinder mesh.